 Whether or not he deigns to present himself to mortal beings, Asclepius tends to wear the same, simple garb.
 It primarily consists of a loose white toga and a pair of comfortable sandals.
 Of course, the 'look' would not be complete without his Rod in hand at all times.

-Asclepius is a powerful proponent for mortals, wielding his healing arts fast and loose in order to help them in their time of need.
+Asclepius is a powerful proponent for mortals, wielding his healing arts fast and loose to help them in their time of need.
 Of course he has been known to do this for the love of money, a trait that has gotten him into hot water on more than one occasion.

 Real Name: Asclepius (pronounced 'as klee pee ahs')